mdiamantino/optimal-region-partitioning-convex-polygons-python/README.md

    ```sh
    python3 demo.py
    ```
-* Using your own polygon's coordinates and number of partitions (with graphical visualisation):
+* Using your own polygon's coordinates and number of partitions (with graphical visualization):
    ```sh
    python3 main.py
    ```

-* Using your own polygon's coordinates and number of partitions (without graphical visualisation):
+* Using your own polygon's coordinates and number of partitions (without graphical visualization):

   1.
    ```sh